RexScratch/sb3tosb2/README.md

 Arguments
 --------------
-Arguments should be separated by a space.
+Arguments should be separated by a space.<br>
 List of arguments:
 - `-c`: This enables compatibility mode.
 Workarounds for the following blocks will be inserted into sprites:
   - costume [number v]